SVVelev/WaterCalculator/README.md

 # WaterCalculator
-An application that shows how much water you should drink.
+An application that shows how much water you should drink based on your age and weight.